 Both institutional grant and student fellowship applications are submitted entirely on-line, including transcripts, at: [ www.g5.gov ].
 The Fulbright-Hays DDRA grant requires an institutional application, which means that all documents and correspondence for fellowships from the Department of Education must be submitted through Duke University's grant application.

-If you think you might be applying in the 2019 competition, or you would like additional information, contact Nancy Hare Robbins to be included on a “Prospective Applicant” listserve.
-This will enable you to get updates on the competition - including critical deadlines, as well as helpful tips for creating your application package.
+If you are considering applying or would like additional information, contact Amanda Frederick (firstname.lastname@example.org) to be included on a prospective applicant listserv.
+This will enable you to get updates on the competition, including critical deadlines and helpful tips for creating a successful application package.

 Duke University Center for International & Global Studies

 2204 Erwin Road, Room 125, Box 90402